Students must not pursue any off-campus employment without proper authorization.

 In order to apply for OPT, all students must first attend an F-1 CPT/OPT Employment Information Session.
 If a student is applying for OPT and it has been more than one year since previously attending an Employment Information Session, it is recommended to attend a new session.

 During the campus closure due to COVID-19, the ISO is making available our “F-1 Practical Training (OPT-CPT) Information Session” audio presentation (a copy of the PDF slides only available here) for students to review in place of attending an in-person session.
 No Sign Up is required as the presentation/slides are available for review at any time on the ISO Website.
-For students submitting an I-20 Request for CPT or OPT applications in iMIT, on the eform “Attending the F-1 CPT/OPT Information Session” under the scheduled session date type the date you completed your review of all of the presentation slides; and under ISO Advisor who conducted your workshop please type “Online”.
+For students submitting a Form I-20 Request for CPT or OPT applications in iMIT, on the eform “Attending the F-1 CPT/OPT Information Session” under the scheduled session date type the date you completed your review of all of the presentation slides; and under ISO Advisor who conducted your workshop please type “Online”.

 Students who have been in lawful, full-time student status for at least one full academic year (combination of Fall and Spring semester) are eligible for a total of 12 months of OPT to use during or after completion of a degree program.
 Any period of OPT used before the completion of the program of study is subtracted from the 12-month total limit.
 Students may be authorized for up to 12 months of full-time OPT and become eligible for another 12 months of OPT when they change to a progressively higher education level (i.e., from Bachelors to Masters; from Masters to PhD).
 The 12-months of OPT limit applies to each educational level (Bachelors, Masters, and Doctoral degree programs).